elliottlawson/converse-prism/docs/index.md

 ## Next Steps

 Ready to get started?
-Head to the [Getting Started](getting-started.md) guide to install Converse-Prism and create your first AI conversation.
+Head to the [Installation](installation.md) guide to install Converse Prism and create your first AI conversation.

-For those already familiar with Laravel Converse, check out the [Migration Guide](migration-guide.md) to upgrade your existing code.
+For those already familiar with Converse, check out the [Migration from Converse](migration.md) guide to upgrade your existing code.